leeym/camel/README.md

 * env.pl - with Module(s), probably from CPAN
 * die.pl - simulate if your call `die` in your code, STDOUT will be ignored and STDERR will be returned
 * help.pl - built-in script to list all queries
-* wbsc.pl - a working example to parse the calendar on wbsc.org and create an iCalendar
+* wbsc.pl - a working example to parse the calendar for WBSC and create an iCalendar
+* wbc.pl - a working example to parse the calendar from WBC and create an iCalendar

 # Deploy
 The following example is in Oregon (us-west-2) so please replace it with your own region.